 Serve these Chocolate Quinoa Mini Bundt Cakes with Strawberries and Caramel Sauce at your next celebration.
 They're gluten-free and dairy-fee and decadently delicious!

 While I usually serve light or lemony desserts like this Meyer Lemon Mini Parfait, Lemon Tart with Blueberries or Raspberry Coconut Parfait at Easter time, this year I've opted for one of my favourite combinations: chocolate with strawberries.

 So easy!
 And I love that I'm including a superfood in my dessert.
 Quinoa is an incredibly nutritious seed, rich in protein, fibre and a host of essential vitamins and minerals.

-If you don’t have mini Bundt cake pans
+What can I use if I don't have mini Bundt cake pans?

 No problem!
 Bake this recipe as cupcakes, split and serve as a Chocolate Strawberry Shortcake.
 Add whipped cream instead (or as well as!) the caramel sauce.